OsirisML/OsirisML/README.md

 `python3 testmodel.py friday_model.json <data_to_test.csv>` or another *json* model.

-See Phase 2 for more usage.
+See 'Machine Learning Application' for more usage.

 # Preprocessing